almirdelkic/pysystemair_save_vtr/README.rst

 The module has been testet with following hardware:

-* Systemair SAVE VTR 300
+* Systemair SAVE VTR 300 B
 * Systemair Internet Access Module (IAM) for modbus communication

 If you test it with other units, please let me know or even better update the list above.